giuseppewebber/FPGA_video_processing/README.md

     }
 }
 ```

 ### ***initdma()***
 This function initializes the DMA and takes care of mapping via ***mmap()*** the control registers and the memory area used for data transfer.
 In order to access the physical addresses of the memory, we use /dev/mem to create a ***file descriptor*** that allows the memory to be accessed from PetaLinux.
-We then map the physical addresses of the DMA given in Vivado's ***Address Editor*** so they can be used by our application.
+We then map the physical addresses of the DMA given in **Vivado Address Editor** so they can be used by our application.
 ```c
 void initdma(){
         printf("Running DMA transfer.\n");